fabioz/Pydev/plugins/com.python.pydev.docs/merged_homepage/index.rst

         - Only updates what it can in-place or adds new attributes;

-        - Shows what's being patched in place in the console output;
+        - Shows what's being patched in the console output;

-        - New hooks are provided for clients which may want to act upon the change;
+        - New hooks are provided for clients which may want to extend the reload;

         - See: `Auto Reload in Debugger <manual_adv_debugger_auto_reload.html>`_ for more details.